rbcasperson/rackspace-questions/code-review/README.md

 ### My Review

-##### Firstly
+#### Firstly
 _What does this function do exactly?_

-I see that we are comparing two swap sizes and returning a boolean based on if one is bigger than the other, but if I were to only see the name of the function `CompareSwapSizeInMb()`, I would anticipate that the funcion would either return nothing, or maybe some sort of readable report based on the two swap sizes.
+I see that we are comparing two swap sizes and returning a boolean that states if one swap is bigger than the other.
+However, if I were to only see the name of the function `CompareSwapSizeInMb()`, I would anticipate that the funcion would either return nothing, or maybe some sort of readable report based on the two swap sizes.

-I suggest to rename the function to make it clear that a boolean will be returned.
+I suggest to **rename the function** to make it clear that a boolean will be returned.

-My suggestion is something like `swap_is_smaller()`, but a further clarification of what the returned boolean will be used for may alter my suggestion.
+My suggestion is something like `swap_is_smaller()`, but further clarification of what the returned boolean will be used for may alter my suggestion.

-Also, note that my suggested name follows expected python naming conventions of lowercase words separated by underscores
+Also, note that my suggested name follows expected python naming conventions of **lowercase words separated by underscores**.

-##### Condense The Logic
+#### Condense The Logic

 The logic of this function is clearly laid out, but it could easily be condensed.